 The Superintendent shall not employ a relative of a member of the Board unless the relative was initially employed by the District prior to the tenure of the Board member and the member was seated on the Board prior to July 13, 1990.

+A relative may be employed as a substitute for a certified or classified employee if the relative is not:

+A regular full-time or part-time employee of the District;

+Accruing continuing contract status or any other right to continuous employment;

+Receiving fringe benefits other than those provided other substitutes; or

+Receiving preference in employment or assignment over other substitutes.1

 A relative of the Superintendent shall not be employed except as provided by KRS 160.380.

 Job Descriptions